-A maintenance technician maintains and repairs machinery and systems, such as boilers and steam generators, in various contexts, including residential, commercial, and industrial establishments.
+Steamfitter workers maintain and repair machinery and systems, such as boilers and steam generators, in various contexts, including residential, commercial, and industrial establishments.

-A formal apprenticeship program that combines classroom instruction and on-the-job training is typically needed to become a steamfitter.
+A formal apprenticeship program that combines classroom instruction and on-the-job training is essential for becoming a steamfitter.
 Apprenticeships usually take four to five years and entail between 8,000 and 10,000 hours of on-the-job training and a minimum of 1,000 hours of classroom education.

-Depending on the job needs and local laws, steamfitters may also need to complete a steamfitter apprenticeship program or receive specific certificates or licenses.
+Depending on the job needs and local laws, steamfitters may also need to complete a steamfitter certifications or receive specific certificates or licenses.
 For instance, steamfitters may require a permit in some states to work on boilers or other high-pressure systems.

 The desire for energy-efficient systems in buildings is one of the factors behind an increase in steamfitting jobs.
 The requirement for system upgrades and maintenance also influences the demand for steamfitters.
 Additionally, factors influencing job growth include the expansion of the manufacturing sector and the building of new industrial facilities.

 Steamfitter apprenticeship programs are in demand at different rates depending on the area and the sector.
 The need for steamfitters is typically higher in areas with a large concentration of manufacturing or power generation plants.
 Especially in areas with a large concentration of refineries, the oil and gas industry is a prominent employer of steamfitters.